nullmonk/tauth/README.md

 # TAUTH

-TAUTH is a text based verification program for SSH servers.
+TAUTH is a SMS based Two-Factor authentication program for SSH servers.
 TAUTH sends a SMS message or Email with a 5 digit pin that a user must enter in order to can access to a server.
 Users must be added individually and any user not added to TAUTH will be allowed to login as normal

 ## How it works